-The following grades are available for the qualification: level 2 distinction, level 2 distinction, level 2 merit, level 2 pass, level 1 distinction, level 1 merit and level 1 pass.
+The following grades are available for the qualification: level 1 pass, level 1 merit, level 1 distinction, level 2 pass, level 2 merit, level 2 distinction, level 2 distinction.

 The qualification is linear, meaning both assessments must be taken in the same assessment series and cannot be combined across different assessment series.
-After all assessment is complete, the marks for each assessment are combined to give a final mark for each learner.
+After both assessment are complete, the marks for each assessment are combined to give a final mark for each learner.
 Where raw marks do not reflect the required weighting of the assessment, a scaling factor is applied to the raw mark prior to aggregation.